ZeadShalaby/Spam-Collection/README.md

 </p>

 ## About The Project
-Context The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam. and use many function Removes punctuation symbols - Filtering Stop Words - Stemming - Tagging Parts of Speech - Lemmatizing - Chunking - Chinking - Named-Entity Recognition - Dependency Parsing - Rule-Based Matching - Vectorization types
+* Context The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
+It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.
+* use many function Removes punctuation symbols - Filtering Stop Words - Stemming - Tagging Parts of Speech - Lemmatizing - Chunking - Chinking - Named-Entity Recognition - Dependency Parsing - Rule-Based Matching - Vectorization types

 ## Contributing